paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-021-general.md

 <a id="section-2118"></a>
 ## § 2118.
 Establishment of equipment standards
-**(a)** In establishing standards for approved equipment required on vessels subject to part B of this title,11 So in original.
-Probably should be “this subtitle,”. the Secretary shall establish standards that are—
+**(a)** In establishing standards for approved equipment required on vessels subject to part B of this subtitle, the Secretary shall establish standards that are—

 (1) based on performance using the best available technology that is economically achievable; and

 (2) operationally practical.

-**(b)** Using the standards established under subsection (a), the Secretary may also certify lifesaving equipment that is not required to be carried on vessels subject to part B of this title 22 So in original.
-Probably should be “this subtitle”. to ensure that such equipment is suitable for its intended purpose.
+**(b)** Using the standards established under subsection (a), the Secretary may also certify lifesaving equipment that is not required to be carried on vessels subject to part B of this subtitle to ensure that such equipment is suitable for its intended purpose.

 **(c)** At least once every 10 years the Secretary shall review and revise the standards established under subsection (a) to ensure that the standards meet the requirements of this section.

+### Statutory Notes

+#### Amendments
+2016—Subsec. (a).
+Pub.
+L. 114–120, § 306(a)(2)(A), substituted “subtitle,” for “title,”.

+Subsec. (b).
+Pub.
+L. 114–120, § 306(a)(2)(B), substituted “subtitle” for “title”.